-“It took a while for me to recognise this outstanding American filmmaker” Robert Roope, Black Eyewear designer, recounts.
+“It took a while for me to recognise this outstanding American filmmaker,” recounts Robert Roope, Black Eyewear’s founder and designer.
 “In fact, because of his quiet, suspicious manner and heavy overcoat, I thought he might be in search of a hot meal at the Centre 33 Community Centre a couple of doors away.
 I then saw the parked chauffeur-driven Mercedes through the window and realised it must be Stanley; his wife, Christiane, daughter, and in-laws had already been to see me.
 He asked if I could arrange a sight test and supply glasses, which I did.
 He wore John Lennon style round NHS gold frames which I repaired from time to time.
 They served him well.

 My fondest memory of Stanley was watching his face as he sat in a chair looking up at my hands which I was using to illustrate how his eyes worked together and how prism lenses would improve his vision.
 There was a precious moment when I felt overwhelmed by being asked by this cinematic genius to explain how we could improve his vision.”

 Roope continued to look after Kubrick’s eyes for the next few years.

 We’re looking forward to seeing The Design Museum’s latest exhibition, which tells the story of Stanley Kubrick, the meticulous genius, exploring his filmmaking through 700 rare objects, films, interviews, letters and photographs.
 It considers Kubrick’s special relationship with England and particularly London, as his primary film location and source of inspiration.

 We’ve put together a playful exploration of our favourite films, through what we know best, our eyewear design.
 Be inspired!

 In no particular order…